 The twentieth century was an era dominated by philosophical naturalism, or the idea that only physical things exist.
 This philosophical system has had an enormous impact, and evangelicals have been engaged in attempting to articulate its problems and offer a viable and attractive alternative to it.
 On these fronts, they have been enormously successful.

-Yet because evangelicals were rightly critiquing philosophical naturalism, we found it helpful and necessary to offer robust defenses of the existence of the soul—over and against the notion that humans are only their bodies.
+Yet because evangelicals were rightly critiquing philosophical naturalism, we found it helpful and necessary to offer vigorous defenses of the existence of the soul—over and against the notion that humans are only their bodies.
 This emphasis has, in less careful hands than those philosophers who are making the arguments, obscured the central role the body plays in human existence.
-Like post-modernism and feminism, this is one more front where evangelicals have moved away from thinking about the body because of their polemical decisions and context.
+As with post-modernism and feminism, this is one more front where evangelicals have moved away from thinking about the body because their opponents have so strongly emphasized it.

 Catholicism